Leicester Literary and Philosophical Society

 RIBA Chartered Architect, Partner Purcell, Surveyor to the Fabric of Canterbury Cathedral

-(Note: 6:30 PM start at the University of Leicester
+(Note: 6:30 PM start at the University of Leicester)

 The lecture will be followed by a reception

-Registation for this event will be through the University of Leicester.
+Registration for this event will be through the University of Leicester.

 Attending the lecture